 As well as an introduction to fashion and printed textile design, visual studies, drawing and illustration, you'll learn about the exciting possibilities of print through creative studio practice and cultural studies.

 Your studies will also include:

 • Introduction to digital textile design and production (CAD and CAM)

 • Printing, traditional and digital

-• Introduction to garment production
+• Introduction to garment production (pattern cutting and sewing)

 • Seminars, discussion and presentations.

 You’ll get straight into the print room and working on fabric, translating your ideas into print.
 You’ll learn the foundations of fundamental practical, technical knowledge and the grounding in printed textiles techniques, pattern cutting and research - required for the course and for your career.